 A single cybersecurity compromise is often enough to bring down a business, especially a small one that has little or no resources to recuperate.
 Here are two examples based on real events.

 Story I: An almost lethal malware attack from a competitor

 A professional IT worker – based on his recent experience – has relayed this story: A small company – a vendor supplying bijou from South-Eastern Asia on demand – was compromised and started doling out an unspecified malware to its visitors.
 The company had to hire an external IT specialist to deal with the problem, as there were no staff members capable of handling it.

 The malicious code was removed from the site in a matter of a few hours, but it quickly came back.
 This meant that the malefactors had access to the site, and for as long as they had it, they could re-plant their code again and again.

 How a single cybersecurity incident can kill your business #protectmybizTweet

 After some investigating it became clear that it was the business owner’s PC that had been compromised first.
 The owner used an obscure free antivirus, which underperformed.
 The malware planted on the owner’s machine allowed hackers to steal credentials to the site.
 As soon as this malware was wiped and the login and password to the site changed, the problem seemed to be gone.
 Unfortunately, that was just the beginning.
-Google had blacklisted the company’s site as malware-infected and removed it from its index.
+Google had added the company’s site to blocklist as malware-infected and removed it from its index.
 This happened with other search engines as well.

 It took some time to get the site back – and not just into search engines indices, but also in the same positions it used to occupy.
 The company’s business proved to be extremely dependent on its site’s performance, and during this “down time,” the company almost ceased to earn revenue, and was on the brink of dissolution.
 It took a year to recover.